Exclusive depression treatment centre

 It is often stated that depression is the result of a chemical imbalance within the brain and whilst this is true, it is also an oversimplification of a complicated mental health condition.
 Many factors such as genetics, chemical imbalances, medications, medical issues and personal history all play a considerable role in the onset of depression.

-Depression is a mood disorder which negatively impacts how a person thinks, feels and acts.
+Depression is a mood disorder that negatively impacts how a person thinks, feels and acts.
 It is characterised by constant feelings of sadness, exhaustion and an intense sense of apathy.
 Depression is the number one cause of disability worldwide and occurs commonly with other mental health conditions.
 Studies show that people diagnosed with a mood disorder are twice as likely to abuse substances and are also more likely to suffer from anxiety or burnout than people without the condition.

 It is important to understand the difference between feeling depressed and suffering from clinical depression.
 It is normal to feel sad and low on energy when someone loses a loved one, loses a job, goes through a break-up or has undergone a stressful experience.
 In these situations, this intermittent sadness will change as the situation changes or as the person comes to terms with the difficult event.